Frequently asked questions about our emergency kits:

 Why is publicly available epinephrine important?

-What types of sites would have publicly available epinephrine?
+What types of sites would have publicly available epinephrine or naloxone?

-To date we have over 20 communities that have started to embrace our concept and there are over 160 sites in NB and NS that have installed our alarmed cabinets containing the epinephrine auto injectors (EAI).
+To date we have over 20 communities that have started to embrace our concept and there are over 600 sites in most provinces of Canada and North Dakota and California in the US that have installed our alarmed cabinets for epinephrine auto injectors (EAI) or naloxone.

-Publicly available epinephrine has been placed in several venues such as schools, restaurants, churches, hotels, sports/recreation facilities (rinks, curling clubs, golf courses, ski hills, near ball fields, YMCA’s), daycare centres, funeral homes, dental offices, medical clinics, community centres, correctional/jail services.
+Publicly available epinephrine cabinets have been placed in several venues such as schools, restaurants, churches, hotels, sports/recreation facilities (rinks, curling clubs, golf courses, ski hills, near ball fields, YMCA’s), daycare centres, funeral homes, dental offices, medical clinics, community centres, correctional/jail services.

-It is appropriate to have wherever there is food, medications, insects that can sting and where exercise occurs.
+It is appropriate to have EAI’s wherever there is food, medications, insects that can sting and where exercise occurs or latex exists.

 What are the cabinets made of?

 The cabinets are made of a highly durable polycarbonate material and are lightweight for easy attachment to any wall.
-They are brightly coloured to stand out with a clear window to view the epinephrine auto injectors and they are alarmed to raise attention to the emergency.
+They are brightly coloured to stand out with a clear window to view the Epinephrine and Naloxone auto injectors and they are alarmed to raise attention to the emergency.

 Where are the cabinets manufactured?

-Are the epinephrine auto-injectors included with the cabinet?
+Are the epinephrine auto-injectors or naloxone included with the cabinet?

-No. Epinephrine auto-injectors (EAI’s) are available separately from any local pharmacy behind the counter.
+No. Epinephrine auto-injectors (EAI’s) or naloxone are available separately from any local pharmacy behind the counter.
 The cost varies between pharmacies.
 They can be included with the cabinet for “at company cost”

-Currently in Canada there is only one brand of EAI available – EpiPen.
-In the United States there is EpiPen, Allerject.
+Currently in Canada there are two brands of EAI available – EpiPen and Allerject.
+In the United States there is EpiPen, Auvi-Q.

 What are the laws regarding administration of Publicly Available Epinephrine?

 Publicly available epinephrine is protected under the Good Samaritan Law.
-Is it more a question of what will happen if you do not provide the treatment for anaphylaxis.
-Epinephrine Auto-Injectors are available behind the counter at any pharmacy across Canada.
+Is it more a question of what will happen if you do not provide the treatment for anaphylaxis or opioid overdose.
+Epinephrine Auto-Injectors or Naloxone (injectable or nasal spray) May be purchased by the public.
 Any person who has been educated and trained can give themselves or another person an epinephrine auto-injector.

 In the United States, the laws vary from state to state regarding the purchase of an EAI’s.